 Because the offerings are spread on black tablecloths on top of tombs or in altars, this Andean ceremony is known as mast’achi or mastasq’a, which means laying of offerings.

-They’re also purchased or made by those who had small children that died and take them to mass and have them baptized as if they were taking their deceased young child.
+They’re also purchased or made by those who had small children who died and take them to mass and have them baptized as if they were taking their deceased young child.
 Many of these children died at a young age and couldn’t be baptized and blessed.
 Or they simply carry them in their arms as if they were their deceased children and make them listen to mass so that their soul is at peace.

 Andean Cosmogony on the Day of the Dead

 According to some anthropologists, the wawa bread represents the beginning of life, the being that is born, and when the bread begins to be consumed, it comes to represent its decline.
-Others argue that it’s part of a syncretism between Andean and Spanish cultures, because it’s normal to baptize the wawas, who still wear Andean clothing, and what we see is the effect of the religion brought by the Spanish and the Andean culture.
+Others argue that it’s part of a syncretism between Andean and Spanish cultures because it’s normal to baptize the wawas, who still wear Andean clothing, and what we see is the effect of the religion brought by the Spanish and the Andean cultures.